Many or all companies we feature compensate us. Compensation and editorial

 Downsize your home (or just sell it)

-Once your draw period ends, you might consider selling your home and downsizing to a smaller property (if the timing works).
+Once your term or draw period ends, you could sell your home and downsize to a smaller property (if the timing works).
 Once your home sells, you could use the proceeds to pay off your mortgage and HELOC, using any leftovers as a down payment on a smaller, less expensive property.

 This is a terrific option if you’re nearing retirement or are an empty nester.